iamgadmarconi/hiten/readme.md

 ## Quickstart

-Compute a halo orbit around Earth–Moon L1 and plot a branch of its stable manifold:
+Compute a halo orbit around Earth-Moon L1 and plot a branch of its stable manifold:

 ```python
 from hiten import System